imjunxian/imjunxian.github.io/README.md

 # imjunxian.github.io

-Hi There!
-I'm Lee Jun Xian, a.k.a.
-JaX and this is my personal website.
+What's up!
+I'm Lee Jun Xian and this is my portfolio website.
 The website is created with HTML, CSS, JavaScript and [Bootstrap](https://getbootstrap.com/).

 ##### Fonts